loophp/collection/docs/pages/api.rst

 pack
 ~~~~

-Wrap each items into an array containing 2 items: the key and the value.
+Wrap each item into an array containing 2 items: the key and the value.

 Interface: `Packable`_